 Can I pay my fee with credit card?

 Yes.
-Customer application fee payments for Water Trades should now be made securely via the Westpac
+Application fee payments for water trades should be made securely via Westpac PayWay and using Biller code 228627.
+View our Westpac PayWay how-to guide for assistance.

-PayWay website.

 What is an up-front fee?